MvcControlsToolkit/Unobtrusive.Extensions/README.md

 However, it can be used with any server technology if all needed data- attributes are somehow inserted in the input fields.

+**jquery-validation-unobtrusive-extensions is available both on bower and npm**

 ## Validation rules

 All rules work both with Html5 inputs whose value format is international ISO, and falled back inputs